 Winter is a gift: it’s nature’s down time, a time when many plants go dormant and many animals have a winter’s rest.
 However, for those animals that are still active, winter can be a challenge.
-It’s hard to keep up your energy levels when you’re small, wet, and cold.
-Add food for the birds into your garden plans, and you’ll give the birds a very precious gift: Suet feeders provide fuel to stay warm in the cold winter season.
+It’s hard for small animals to keep up their energey when they are wet, and cold.
+Plan winter gardening with birds in mind, and they will return the favour through routine visits.
+Suet feeders provide fuel to stay warm in the cold winter season.

 Suet is one way to help out winter birds.
 It’s animal fat, and it’s an excellent food for woodpeckers, nuthatches, and chickadees.
-These birds hop along tree bark searching for a delicious morsel.
-Suet feeders emulate this, providing your birds with a block of fat and protein-rich food.
-Chickadees love sunflower seed suet, while woodpeckers enjoy suet that’s packed with seeds and insects.
+These birds hop along tree bark searching for bark-dwelling insect grubs.
+Suet feeders emulate this, providing birds with a block of fat and protein-rich food.
+Chickadees favour sunflower seed suet, while woodpeckers go for suet that’s packed with seeds and insects.
 Many birds aren’t terribly picky, and they’ll simply enjoy this easily accessible winter food.

-What feeder should you choose?
-Wire mesh suet feeders are common, and they’re easy for birds to access.
+Choosing a feeder: Wire mesh suet feeders are simple and easy to use, and they’re easy for birds to access.
 They’ll grab onto the mesh and feed as they would naturally, as they hang from the feeder to eat.
-If you’d like to be strategic about what birds access your suet, an upside down feeder will deter many birds that have a hard time hanging upside down to feed.
-And yes, this includes starlings.
+Be strategic about what birds access suet — an upside-down feeder will deter many birds (including starlings) that have a hard time hanging upside-down to feed.